j-a-c-k-goes/blackistech2023/README.md

 	- `<file>` is an actual file to inspect.
 	- `<output-destination>` is a directory to save results of the grep.
 You could always default to `
 * `goreadme.sh <absolute-path> <readme-title>`
-	- `<absolute-path>` is an abslute path to a directory.
+	- `<absolute-path>` is an absolute path to a directory.
 This is important!
 The script is built around using an absolute path.
 	- `<readme-title>` this is the `# Title` in the `README.md` file.
 Passing it as an argument saves from having to enter the title during the prompt loop.
 * `ipgrep.sh <file> <output-destination>`
 	- `<file>` is an actual file to inspect.